odhran-kainos/blog/post/26 - FastParse 1.0: Past, Present & Future.md

 thus failed.

-While the above example can easily be parsed with a regex, Fastparse makes it easy to combine parsers together, even recursively, to parse non-trivial input formats.
+While the above example can easily be parsed with a regex, Fastparse makes it easy to combine parsers together (something hard to do using regexes) to parse non-trivial input formats that regexes cannot handle, such as recursive input formats.
 For example, here's a parser that parses-and-evaluates simple arithmetic expressions: